andrewharvey/asgs2pgsql/README.md

 Running the Scripts
 =======
 <a id="createdb"/>
-You can set up the abs user and database with,
+If you don't already have a database and database user set up and you haven't loaded the PostGIS extensions into that database, then you can set up the user, database and PostGIS extensions on Debian using,

     sudo su - postgres
     createuser --no-createdb --no-createrole --superuser abs